dvla/dvla.github.io/content/posts/2025-04-24-kaping-gem-project/index.md

 my_query = DVLA::Kaping::Query.new('bool')
 ```
 This is the starting point for creating a query definition by calling an instance of the Kaping:: Query
-class and assigning it to 'my_query'.
+class and assigning it to a variable, e.g. 'my_query'

-We set then set the type of query we want.
+We then set the type of query we want.
 The common ones are 'bool' or 'match'
 depending on your search context.

 If don't require a complex query you could do a very basic match query: